bgrins/devtools-snippets/snippets/viewcookies/README.md

 ### viewcookies.js

-Shows all cookies stored in document.cookies in a nice little table.
+Shows all cookies stored in document.cookies in a console.table.

 [![viewcookies](viewcookies.png)](viewcookies.js)